This is a joint article written by cosmetic chemists Valerie Patton & Perry Romanowski

 While $3000 doesn’t seem too bad, the product development costs are not done yet.
 If you are serious about running a cosmetic business you MUST test your products to ensure they are safe and effective.
 Preservative Efficacy Testing is a must.
 It can be a little pricey to start out if you have multiple products, but the one-time cost of this (~$350/product) is far less than payment on a lawsuit.
 Sensitivity testing should be done too, but can be optional, if your budget is super tight.
 However, if the product is going to be applied near the eyes or has ingredients like SPF, AHAs or BHAs, etc, you should really consider budgeting this in.
 These tests start at $800 and go to $1500 at some labs in the California area.
 If you’re selling an SPF product, don’t forget that SPF testing will probably cost you around $3000-$4000.
 Note these are ballpark figures.

 So, the hidden costs of formula development have now pushed your cosmetic start-up costs to about $6000.
+Make sure these costs are tracked during development with processes like Workday’s financial management systems.

 Cosmetic business costs